wavy/wavyfm-docs/chapters/intro/terms.md

 5. misrepresent or mask either your identity (or your application's identity);
 6. interfere or disrupt the API or the servers or networks that provide the developer platform; or
-7. reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law;
+7. reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law.

 ### Restrictions on Internal APIs